 Historically, the Lone Star State has been a bit of a grab bag (West Texas is mostly an arid desert that gets the occasional blizzard; East Texas is subtropical and humid year-round).
 In years past, we may have ranked Texas as a place where winter comes and goes without much issue—but considering the devastating snowstorm that rocked the state in February 2021 (not to mention certain US senators that just so happened to be “dropping off their daughter in Mexico” while it all went down), we’ve had to place it further up on the list.
 We sincerely hope our Texan friends won’t have to deal with that level of chaos (and utter government failure) ever again.

 Yes, it sometimes gets cold.
-Counterpoint: hot chicken—which all publications are contractually bound to mention when speaking about Tennessee—is a much more effective belly warmer than hot chocolate, especially late at night.
+Counterpoint: Hot chicken—which all publications are contractually bound to mention when speaking about Tennessee—is a much more effective belly warmer than hot chocolate.

-Like Colorado, you can generally count on the fact that winters will be packed with sunshine and access to world-class cold weather leisure activities (case in point: 2002 Olympics).
-Unlike Colorado, there’s no unfettered access to cannabis.
+Like Colorado, you can generally count on the fact that winters will be packed with sunshine and access to world-class cold weather leisure activities.
+Unlike Colorado, there’s no unfettered access to cannabis and great beer.

 Once in a great while, Old Man Winter will rear his ugly head in a big way, but generally speaking, people need to be much more concerned about RAMPAGING FERAL HOGS.